 For e.g. we can see that for Account Number 98208 we have four records created one at 8:33, then another one at 8:36, 8:38 and 8:41. (gap of minimum 2 minutes).
 So if there was an exception we had account records created with less than 4 child records.

-We solved this issue by using ExecuteTransactionRequest, and creating all the child records as part of transaction, so that we either have all the 4 records created or none.
+We solved this issue by using ExecuteTransactionRequest, and creating all the child records as part of the transaction so that we either have all the 4 records created or none.

 All the child records were getting created at the same time

-We also got huge performance improvement, the code that was initially taking 5 hours to process 10000 records, were not taking only 1 hour to process them.
+We also got huge performance improvement, the code that was initially taking 5 hours to process 10000 records, was now taking only 1 hour to process them.

 - ExecuteMultipleRequest can contain ExecuteTransactionRequest and not vice versa.

 - Batch Size of 1000 applies to both.
-In Online it is 2.
+In Online the max parallel request could be 2.

 - ExecuteTransactionRequest can have mix of Create and Update Request.